RadwaElaraby/MADRL-readings/value-decomposition.md

 Randomized Entity-wise Factorization for Imagined Learning (REFIL)

 Many real-world multi-agent settings contain tasks across which an agent must deal with varying quantities and types of agents.
-Within these varied tasks, common patterns often emerge in sub-groups.
+Within these varied tasks, common patterns often emerge in sub-groups of these entities.
 How can we teach agents to be “situationally aware” of common patterns that are not pre-specified, such that they can share knowledge across tasks?

 aims to develop a methodology for agents to incorporate knowledge of shared patterns to accelerate learning in a multi-task setting.